Flowering Kale & Cabbage

-Fall is the perfect time to plant broccoli, Brussels sprouts, cabbage, carrots, cauliflower, coriander, dill, greens, radish. sugar snaps, and many other crops on the farm and in the home garden.
-Now for some tips on how to prepare the soil and plant these cool season crops.
+Fall is the perfect time to plant cabbage (and broccoli, Brussels sprouts, cabbage, carrots, cauliflower, coriander, dill, greens, radish, sugar snaps, and many other crops on the farm and in the home garden).
 The proper natural bed preparation is done by adding the following to existing native soil - compost, lava sand, greensand, cornmeal and organic fertilizer.

 Then plant by broadcasting the seed and either lightly raking them into the soil or lightly topdressing with compost.